typedb/typedb/docs/pages/documentation/3-querying-with-graql/graql-rules.md

 ## Introduction

-Graql uses machine reasoning to perform inference over data types, relation types, context disambiguation, implicit relationships and dynamic relationships.
+Graql uses machine reasoning to perform inference over data types, relationship types, context disambiguation, implicit relationships and dynamic relationships.
 This allows you to discover hidden and implicit association between data instances through short and concise statements.

 The rule-based reasoning allows automated capture and evolution of patterns within the graph.
 Graql reasoning is performed at query time and is guaranteed to be complete.